-Created by: Physical Sport Education Trust
+Created by: Physical Sport

--Children development new skills -Well-being promoted throughout the day.
-To continue to promote and introduce additional tournaments, as a whole school, year groups and class.
-These included football, multi skills, Pupil feedback was very positive.
-Children enjoyed the opportunity Continue with higher tier SLA.
+high quality free extra-curricular club at both dinner and lunchtime across the year.
+To continue to promote and introduce additional competitive sports in and outside of school.
+To increase % based upon last academic year, the number of children who participate in intra and inter competitions.
+In school we held a number of intra tournaments, as a whole school, year groups and class.
+Pupil feedback was very positive.
+Children enjoyed the opportunity to compete in competitive sport they take pride in representing their class and year group.
+Continue with higher tier SLA.
 Continue to use My School Games Tracker to log intra and inter tournaments.
 Continue to develop the use of whole school celebration of PE and Sports Events like our summer festival.